Vernalhav/graphics_engine/README.md

 - Add camera adjust on window resize (maybe create WindowResizeListener interface?)
 - Implement ResourceManager
 - Delegate RenderData creation to Renderable/ResourceManager
-- Update vertex shader to allow for textureless objects (such as sold colors)
+- Update vertex shader to allow for textureless objects (such as solid colors)